Rosetta (band): History

-Rosetta's third full-length album, A Determinism of Morality, was released by Translation Loss on May 25, 2010.
-The release and was followed in the summer by the band's first full tour of the US in three years.
-In October, the band released a split LP with Restorations on Cavity Records, featuring a previously unreleased track which had been recorded in December 2007.
+Rosetta contributed a cover version of The Cure song "Homesick" on a split album with Year of No Light and East of the Wall.
+The band's third studio album, A Determinism of Morality, was released by Translation Loss on May 25, 2010.
+Rosetta supported the album with their first full tour of the US in three years.
+In September, the band released a split LP with Restorations via Cavity Records, featuring a previously unreleased track which had been recorded in December 2007.
+A split EP with Junius followed in 2011.

-In 2012 Rosetta announced their return to Europe in July, followed by their second Australia tour.
+In 2012, Rosetta announced their return to Europe in the summer, followed by their second Australia tour.
 The tour was accompanied by a split release with touring partners City of Ships, released by Australian independent label Bird's Robe Records.
-After a decade on Translation Loss Records, Rosetta became a fully independent band in 2013.
+After a decade on Translation Loss, Rosetta became a fully independent band in 2013.
 They self-released their fourth studio album, The Anaesthete, that same year.
 Guitarist and vocalist Eric Jernigan, who contributed guest vocals to the band's previous two albums, became an official member of Rosetta in 2014.
 Their final release on Translation Loss was the Flies to Flame EP on October 14.
-A documentary film by Justin Jackson titled Rosetta: Audio/Visual was released on Christmas day 2014.
+A documentary film by Justin Jackson titled Rosetta: Audio/Visual was released on Christmas Day 2014.
 The following year, they released the film's soundtrack, Rosetta: Audio/Visual Original Score, which was followed by their fifth studio album, Quintessential Ephemera.

 Rosetta released a compilation album titled A Dead-Ender's Reunion in 2016.
 It contained remixes, rarities, B-sides, and retrospectives spanning the band's career.
-In 2017, Rosetta released its sixth studio album, Utopioid.
+In 2017, Rosetta released its sixth studio album, Utopioid, and headlined a North American tour supported by sludge band North.
+After more shows in Southeast Asia, Australia, and New Zealand, they embarked on a 2018 European tour alongside The Ocean and Årabrot.
 Two EPs, Sower of Wind and Terra Sola, were released in 2019, as was a split with Labirinto and La Bestia de Gévaudan.
+In July 2023, the band embarked on a brief US tour with SOM.
+In September 2026, Rosetta announced their seventh studio album, Temporal Lapse, which is expected to be their last.

 Musical style

-Rosetta plays a style of post-metal that incorporates elements of space rock, sludge, post-hardcore, shoegazing, drone, post-rock, avant-garde and ambient.
-The band's influences are as diverse as Neurosis and Isis, My Bloody Valentine, Frodus, and Stars of the Lid.
-Rosetta's members have an interest in astronomy and space travel, and they somewhat humorously describe the band's music as "metal for astronauts".
+Rosetta plays a style of post-metal that incorporates elements of space rock, sludge, post-hardcore, shoegaze, drone, post-rock, avant-garde and ambient.
+The band's influences are diverse and include acts such as Neurosis, Isis, My Bloody Valentine, Frodus, and Stars of the Lid.
+Rosetta's members have an interest in astronomy and space travel, and they somewhat humorously describe their music as "metal for astronauts".